vignettes/web_only/v11_db.Rmd

 Databases with aggregated information about immune receptor specificity provide a straightforward way to annotate your data and find condition-associated receptors. immunarch

-supports tools to annotate your data using the most popular AIRR databases - VDJDB, McPAS-TCR and PIRD TBAdb.
+supports the tools to annotate your data using the most popular AIRR databases - VDJDB, McPAS-TCR and PIRD TBAdb.

 VDJDB is a curated database of T-cell receptor sequences of known antigen specificity.
 The database is GitHub-based and available here: https://github.com/antigenomics/vdjdb-db